stack-of-tasks/pinocchio/README.md

 ## Tutorials

-**Pinocchio** is comming with a large bunch of tutorials aiming at introducting the basic tools for robotics control.
+**Pinocchio** is coming with a large bunch of tutorials aiming at introducing the basic tools for robotics control.
 The content of the tutorials are described [here](http://projects.laas.fr/gepetto/index.php/Teach/Supaero2018) and the source code of these tutorials is located [here](https://github.com/stack-of-tasks/pinocchio-tutorials).

 ## Dependencies